Wizard

 Academic

-Choose one from Arcana, History, Nature, and Religion.
-You gain proficiency in the chosen skill.
-If you are already proficient in it, you gain expertise instead.
-In addition, by relying on facts and logic, you can use Intelligence when making Intimidation or Persuasion checks.
-The GM is the final arbiter on whether or not this ability would work on a particular creature.
+Choose two from Arcana, History, Nature, and Religion.
+You gain proficiency in the chosen skills.
+If you are already proficient in them, you gain expertise that skill instead.

 Ability Score Improvement